jadecobra/python_tdd_exercises/source/AttributeError.rst

        import module
    E   ModuleNotFoundError: No module called 'module'

-We practice solving this error in :doc:`ModuleNotFoundError`
+I practice solving this error in :doc:`ModuleNotFoundError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* we update the running list of exceptions encountered
+* I update the running list of exceptions encountered

   .. code-block:: python